 Toiletries (Toothpaste is more pricey here, razors for shaving too.
 Tampons aren’t all that easy to get here and variety is limited… plus the price is super high.
 Check out the Diva Cup for a very travel-friendly alternative that is also environmentally friendly!).

 In many cases, this is even more important of a list.

 Leave at home the following unnecessary items, or note the caveats:

-Frijoles Locos Surf Shop is proud to support La Paz Community School, particularly their scholarship program so that today’s youth will have a bright future.
-In generations to come, local families will have more opportunity to create their own businesses, become leaders within the community, increase awareness of our environment and embrace sustainability.
+Frijoles Locos Surf Shop is proud to support La Paz Community School.
+Their scholarship program gives today’s youth all possible chances for a bright future.
+In generations to come, local families will have more opportunity to create their own businesses and become leaders within the community.
+At the same time, an increased awareness of our environment and importance of sustainability is encouraged.

-Frijoles Locos also supports CEPIA, founded by the wonderful, talented and visionary Laeticia DeWeer.
+Meaningful travel starts with action from you!
+Frijoles Locos supports CEPIA, founded by the wonderful, talented and visionary Laeticia DeWeer.
 CEPIA is an organization that helps improve the quality of life of youth and families in the local area, by supporting and training to assist the poor in job placement, teaching new skills, attending to physical and mental health of those in need, and promoting cultural development.

 One of the best ways to maximize your vacation and minimize stress while on vacation is to plan before you arrive.
 At Frijoles Locos Surf Shop we are so much more than your simple retail store.
 Utilize our experience and years of providing quality concierge assistance, tour planning and activities guidance- contact us well ahead of your Costa Rica vacation and you won’t be disappointed.